hgonomeg/bansu/README.md

 Server-side computation API for [Moorhen](https://github.com/moorhen-coot/Moorhen).

+Currently it is mostly useful for running Acedrg computations on a server.

 ## Design

-### Description
+### Basic Description

 The server allows you to spawn jobs using HTTP POST requests.
 Each job gets assigned an ID (being an UUID) which can later be used to trace the job's progress and to get the computation results.

-You can trace job progress by listening on a web socket connection (documented below).
+After a job is spawned, you can trace job progress by listening on a WebSocket connection (documented below).

 The ID of your job will be valid for the following amount of time: